Roohanak/SecureScholar/README.md

 # SecureScholar

-SecureScholar is a small local-AI Streamlit MVP for asking source-grounded questions over computer security research papers.
+SecureScholar is a local RAG app for working with computer security research papers.
+It lets me put a small set of PDFs into a folder, index them locally, and ask questions about attacks, defenses, limitations, and related work.

+The goal is to make reading cybersecurity papers faster without sending the papers to a cloud API.

+## Tech Stack

+- Python
+- Streamlit
+- Ollama
+- ChromaDB
+- LlamaIndex
+- pypdf
+- python-dotenv

 ## Setup